BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_01.md

 Talk to the fisherman here to start *The Big Catch!* quest.

 Up from here, go right.
 You'll see the titular Pokemon from the *My Darling Furfrou...* quest here - talk to it and it will return to Barbara.
+Grab the *Forest Field Readout*!

 Next, take the stairs to the left.

 !battle(["Orlando",:FISHERMAN,0], "Forest Field")

 Go left from here, then go down the stairs.
 Shimmy behind a tree and go to the bottom left corner of the area to talk to the *Lost Girl!* in question.
 Two tiles right and one down from the bottom right corner of this rock is a hidden *Rare Candy*.

+You can also view a secret scene here including a battle!
+(TODO: Condition?
+M2 stuff?)

+!boss("MELIABUNEARY", "Forest Field")

+Beat this to get *2 Level Balls*, *2 Love Balls*, and *2 Quick Balls*.
+This is repeatable, and you will get *5 Exp.
+Candy S* each time you repeat it.

 You can talk to and battle the overworld **Yanma** and Sentret in this area.
 Up some stairs in the top left side of the area, you can get a hidden *Potion* in a rock.